 Image used under Creative Commons from Jim Champion

-As I’ve mentioned earlier, freezing fresh bread gives best results.
-If you plan to consume the bread within 2 to 3 weeks, you can put it in the freezer as is, in its plastic packaging.
+If you plan to eat the bread within 2 to 3 weeks, you can put it in the freezer as is, in its plastic packaging.
 If your store-bought bread comes in paper packaging, you should repackage it into a freezer bag.
-If you wish to cut the loaf into slices, feel free to do that, just remember to seal the packaging well.
+Feel free to cut the loaf into slices, just remember to seal the packaging well.

-If you’d like to freeze bread for a period of time longer than 3 weeks, you need to take care about the packaging on your own.
-The most important things you need to remember when freezing bread are that the bread needs to be wrapped tightly and the wrapping shouldn’t let through any moisture and air.
+To freeze bread for a period of time longer than 3 weeks, you need more wrapping.
+You need to wrap bread tightly and the wrapping shouldn’t let through any moisture and air.
 The easiest way to achieve that is to wrap it twice.
-Firstly, wrap the bread tightly with plastic wrap or foil.
+First, wrap the bread tightly with plastic wrap or foil.
 Now you can put the wrapped bread into a freezer bag.
 When packaging the bread (both first and second layer) please remember to push out or suck out all air.
 The less air near the bread, the better it will freeze and preserve good quality for longer.

-If you have a vacuum sealer, you can utilize it when freezing bread.
-But before sealing the package with this utensil, you should flash-freeze the bread.
+If you have a vacuum sealer, you can use it when freezing bread.
+But before sealing the package with it, you should flash-freeze the bread.
 To do that you need to put it on a tray or a cookie sheet and put it into the freezer for an hour or two.
 That will suppress flattening of the bread when sealing the package.

-In theory, bread (similarly to other products) can be frozen indefinitely, but after some time (like a year) its quality won’t be anywhere near acceptable.
-If you’ve frozen bread in its original packaging, or any other pretty loose wrapping, you shouldn’t keep it in the freezer for more than 2, maybe 3 weeks.
+In theory, you can keep bread frozen indefinitely.
+But after some time (like a year) its quality won’t be anywhere near acceptable.
+If you’ve frozen bread in its original packaging or other loose wrapping, you shouldn’t keep it in the freezer for more than 2, maybe 3 weeks.
 If you’ve packaged the loaf tightly and removed all air, it should remain of good quality for 3 months.
-If you’ve used a vacuum sealer, it can be kept in the freezer even for half a year.
+If you’ve used a vacuum sealer, you can keep it in the freezer even for half a year.
 In reality, given periods of time depend on who is going to eat the bread.
 Some people don’t like its taste after only a week of freezing.

 If you decide to thaw the whole loaf, do it in room temperature but don’t unwrap it until its thawed.
 A one pound (about 450 grams) bread will thaw about 3 hours.
 Take note that the bigger the loaf is, the longer it takes to thaw it.
 If you need to thaw individual slices, you can leave them unwrapped at room temperature.
 You can also use a microwave to defrost bread.